Do you know, you can use PowerShell to scan Windows for viruses & malware and remove them? Here’s a detailed guide on how you can do it.

 1. Check Windows Security Status

-On the Powershell Window, you need to execute the command given below.
+In the PowerShell window, execute the command given below.

 Get-MpComputerStatus

 The above command will list every detail of Windows Security.
-If the security tool is running on your system, it will show True on the AntivirusEnable field.
+If the security tool is running on your system, it will show True in the AntivirusEnable field.

 2. Update Windows Security

-If you timely install all Windows updates, you don’t need to follow this method.
-However, if you don’t update, you will have to update the Windows Security app manually.
+If you don’t install the Windows 11 updates, you will have to update the Windows Security app manually.

 Update-MpSignature